dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

     -   Do not take this part lightly.
 A compelling plan takes a significant amount of work.
-Empirically, applications with no or a hastily composed project plan have not been competitive, and a more thorough project plan can easily make an applicant outcompete another with more advanced skills.
+Empirically, applications with no or a hastily composed project plan have not been competitive, and a more thorough project plan can easily make an applicant out compete another with more advanced skills.
     -   A good plan will require you to thoroughly think about the project itself and how one might want to go about the work.
     -   We don't expect you to have all the experience, background, and